-Healthy Pet Tips
+Healthy Pet Care Tips in Fort Mill

 Whether you’re a first-time pet owner, or you’ve had a pet for years, questions will likely arise about your pet’s health.
 Are vaccines really important?
 Does my indoor cat still need annual wellness exams?
 What exactly is heartworm disease?
 The list goes on and on.
-Part of our goal at Palmetto Pet Hospital is to educate our clients on the topics related to the health of their canine and feline companions.
+Part of our goal at Palmetto Pet Hospital is to educate our clients on the topics related to the health of their dog and cat companions.
 That’s why we’ve created the following list of frequently asked questions:

-Are Pet Vaccines Really THAT Important?
+Are Dog and Cat Vaccines Really THAT Important?

 The short and simple answer is YES!
 Vaccines provide protection from viral diseases like rabies, parvovirus, kennel cough (Bordetella), and feline herpes.
 Periodic boosters are important to keep your pet’s immunity strong.